acathers/acathers.github.io/essays/EnterJavascript.md

 ---

 My first programming language that I could call myself proficient with was Java.
 I fell in love with the structure, the verbosity, and the overall standard java library.
 Everything seems well thought out and put together in that language.
 Now, enter Javascript.
 At first it seems like the wild west of programming languages.
-One example is instead of implicitly declaring a variable and declaring its type, it's inferred.
-This is called being a weakly typed language
+One example is instead of implicitly declaring a variable and declaring its type like in java, it's inferred.
+This is called being a weakly typed language and is a bit worrisom at first.

 In Java we would do this
 ```java